Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 outputs all profiling information to `/tmp/pkgname`.

-This makes it possible to collect large number of data points on compilation times by using opam installation process without the need of much glue.
+This makes it possible to collect large number of data points on compilation times by using opam installation process without the need of much glue code.

 For the sake of this experiment, I started with 5 core packages `containers`, `dune`, `tyxml`, `coq` and `base`.
 Once their dependencies are added, we end up with